 EEX verified that each auction participant belonged to one of the categories of eligible bidders set out in Article 18 of the Auctioning Regulation.
-During the reporting period, the number of bidders admitted to the auctions remained at the level of 48.
+During the reporting period, the number of bidders admitted to the auctions increased from 48 to 49.
 Most of the active participants in the carbon market are assumed to have been admitted to bid in the auctions.

-Of the 48 companies eligible to bid in the auctions 33 were EU ETS operators, 6 were investment firms and 6 were credit institutions (see Table 2).
+Of the 49 companies eligible to bid in the auctions 33 were EU ETS operators, 7 were investment firms and 6 were credit institutions (see Table 2).
 The 3 other companies eligible to bid in the auctions were persons exempt from the authorisation requirements in EU financial law, because their trading and investment services activities are only ancillary to their main business (Article 2(1)(i) of Directive 2004/39/EC), that were authorised under national legislation implementing the Auctioning Regulation to bid for allowances in the auctions.